 The Science Teaching Journal Club is a partnership of the Science Literacy Program and the Teaching Engagement Program.
-Each week we read, discuss, and consider how to implement ideas from an article that explores issues relevant to teaching and learning in college science classrooms.
-Participants from across rank and discipline are welcome to join us for these sessions, which we use to model evidence-based teaching practices.
+Each week we read, discuss, and consider how to implement ideas from an article or book that explores issues relevant to teaching and learning in college science classrooms.
+We invite participants from all ranks and disciplines to join us for these sessions, which we use to model evidence-based teaching practices.

 Fall 2019 Journal Club Readings: